 What is a New York Bill of Sale?

-The owner of an item can gift it to another person.
-In this case, the receiver can attain confirmation of the transfer through a bill of sale.
-The signed form shields the new owner from criminal charges, such as theft or fraud.
-Likewise, it safeguards the vendor from legal claims.
+When an item is gifted, the recipient can obtain the transfer confirmation through a signed bill of sale.
+This document protects the new owner from potential criminal charges, such as theft or fraud, and shields the seller from legal claims.

-Being a legal form, the bill of sale represents the seller’s consent to give up responsibility and hand it over to the buyer.
-As a result, the new owner assumes accountability and must pay for repairs, register or title it as needed, and take care of other owner-related tasks.
+As a legal form, the bill of sale signifies the seller’s relinquishment of responsibility and its transfer to the buyer.
+Consequently, the new owner assumes accountability for repairs, registration, titling, and other owner-related tasks.

 Registration Forms: Boats

 To register a vessel for the first time, select the nearest New York Department of Motor Vehicle (DMV) Office.